az1dii/PokeDB/README.md

 ## **Pokemon Data Base**

   This web app contains Gen 1 to Gen 8 pokemon informations.
-  Input a pokemon number or name to pull informations.
+  Input a pokemon number or name to pull.